seenlabs/bon-appetit-recipe-card-rss-signage/README.md

 Transform any RSS feed into stunning digital signage for Enplug displays.
 This app auto-rotates recipe cards with beautiful typography, seamless content management, and a professional display.

-## Main Entry Points

-- **Digital Signage Solution:** [seenlabs.com](https://seenlabs.com) — Use this as your main page for managing and displaying your digital signage content.
-- **Dashboard Access:** [dashboard.enplug.com](https://dashboard.enplug.com) — Use this to access the Enplug dashboard for configuration and management.

 ## Features & Capabilities

 - **RSS Integration**: Automatically pulls from Bon Appétit's RSS feed (or any custom feed) with smart image extraction and content caching for reliable display.